JuliaLavagnini/Simon-Game/README.md

 1. Log in (or sign up) with your Github.
 2. Click on the Add new site.
-3. Find the repository for this project, TRIP.-travel-agency-website.
+3. Find the repository for this project, Simon-Game.
 4. Click on Create.
 5. Now let it load, once is ready a link to access will be provided.